-If you are considering a step back in responsibility or a move to a part time role but remain concerned that your experience will count against you, your cover letter is very important to explain the reason why you are the best person for the role and why you wish to transition in responsibilities.
+Suppose you are considering a step back in responsibility or a move to a part-time role but remain concerned that your experience will count against you.
+In that case, your cover letter is very important to explain why you are the best person for the role and why you wish to transition in responsibilities.
 Hiring someone for an organisation who wishes to take a step back is a great opportunity.
-I know, as a newly instated CEO many years ago, I was fortunate to bring on an industry experienced colleague who also become a great sounding board and mentor for me.
+As a newly instated CEO many years ago, I was fortunate to bring on an industry-experienced colleague who also became a great sounding board and mentor for me.

-In moving to a Profession role in careers at a University when I was 59, I too was uncertain if I would even get an interview.
+In moving to a Professional role in careers at a University when I was 59, I too, was uncertain if I would even get an interview.
 I articulated my reasons for change, what I could offer to the position and how I could complement the existing team’s capabilities.
-I think even I was surprised to get an interview and be offered the role.
+I was surprised to get an interview and be offered the role.

-Celebrate the wealth of relevant experience you bring for whatever role you choose to apply for next.
+Celebrate the wealth of relevant experience you bring for whatever role you apply for next.